The Act (musical): Production

 Originally titled, Shine It On, The Act played out-of-town tryouts for 15 weeks in Chicago, San Francisco, and Los Angeles.
 The musical opened on Broadway on October 29, 1977, at the Majestic Theatre, where it ran for 233 performances and six previews.

 Directed by Martin Scorsese, choreographed by Ron Lewis, with costumes by Halston, the cast included Barry Nelson, Mark Goddard and Wayne Cilento.
+Scorsese was romantically linked to Minnelli at the time, and Kander & Ebb felt that he wasn’t right for the job.
+Minnelli was insistent, but after the initial reviews from out of town critics, she acquiesced to their advice.
 The New York Times reported that "director Gower Champion quietly came in to doctor the show during its final month in Los Angeles."
+Scorsese was reportedly relieved.
+Their romantic affair ended soon after, but have remained life-long friends.

 The New York Times reviewer wrote that "The Act is precisely what its name implies: It is an act, and a splendid one.
 On the other hand, it is a little less than its pretensions imply.
 Theatrical though it is as a performance, it is indifferent musical theater."
 Another New York Times writer noted that "If there's a point 'The Act' underscores most, it's that Miss Minnelli on Broadway has incomparable star power."

 With an all-time ticket-price high of $25 for Saturday night orchestra seats, The Act had $2 million in advance sales, then the highest in Broadway history.
-But the production was doomed from the start, with its star in erratic behavior and frequently missed performances, more than 10% of the entire run.
+But the production was doomed from the start, with its star, Liza Minnelli, behaving erratically and frequently missing performances (more than 10% of the entire run).
 During out-of-town tryouts, Gower Champion was called to help with the staging (but took no directorial credit).
 Additionally, the original costumes were replaced.
 With the additional costs and with refund demands running high, it was impossible for the show to recoup its costs.

 For her role, Liza Minnelli won the Tony Award for Best Actress in a Musical.